Frequently asked questions

 It is important to keep up to date with the current risk level in Manitoba.

 We want to assure you we are continuing to closely monitor this evolving situation.
 The City’s Office of Emergency Management in close communication with the province as well as other health organizations to help us respond appropriately.

 If you have questions related to COVID-19, please see manitoba.ca/covid19.

 You are reminded to exercise precautions to protect against the spread of illness.

-- Everyone should practice good handwashing hygiene and wash your hands for at least 20 seconds and dry them thoroughly – if you are unable to wash your hands, use an alcohol-based hand cleanser
+- Everyone should practice good handwashing hygiene and wash your hands with soap and warm water for at least 20 seconds and dry them thoroughly – if you are unable to wash your hands, use an alcohol-based hand cleanser

 - Cover your mouth and nose with a tissue when coughing or sneezing, or cough or sneeze into your sleeve – throw used tissues in the garbage and immediately wash your hands, or use an alcohol-based hand cleanser